-The curious beings we the humans are, we are often interested in what other people like and what are the current trends.
-Of course, at the end of the day it is your floor in your house or workplace and your preferences and style is the most important, but if you want to stay tuned with what is popular and highly preferred for the last few years, in today’s article we are going to answer the question of what today’s homeowners want in hardwood floors and how this can be achieved.
+The curious beings we humans are, we are often interested in what other people like and what are the current trends.
+Of course, at the end of the day, it is your floor in your house or workplace and your preferences and style are the most important, but if you want to stay tuned with what is popular and highly preferred for the last few years, in today’s article we are going to answer the question of what today’s homeowners want in hardwood floors and how this can be achieved.
 Based on our personal experience of wood flooring professionals and repairs and re-finishing contractors and also discussed with the real estate specialists, here are the main wood flooring trends that, we believe, will be dominant in the upcoming few years… and maybe forever?!

 - Black wood, black stain, including ebonised and black, dark finishes.
 Although dark wood floors are not anyone’s cup of tea and they are particularly suitable for spacious rooms, otherwise they may make smaller rooms appear even smaller, the latest trends offer one very dramatic and attractive luxurious dark look that compliments almost any interior design and style.

 - Hand-scraped boards with pillowed and beveled edges.
 This method of remodeling and styling wood floors leave a statement and recognisable personal style and a unique appearance.